 Sense and Nonsense (3rd edition) provides an introduction to the ideas, methods and findings of five such schools, namely sociobiology, human behavioural ecology, evolutionary psychology, cultural evolution and gene–culture coevolution.
 In this revised and updated edition of their successful monograph, Brown and Lala provide a balanced and rigorous analysis that scrutinises both the evolutionary arguments and the allegations of the critics, carefully guiding the reader through the mire of confusing terminology, claim, and counter-claim, and polemical statements.’

-My research group aims to understand sex/gender differences, and similarities, in behaviour in human beings and other animals.
-This research examines how evolutionary theory can shed light on gender differences in human behaviour, how social and cultural factors influence behaviour, and how exposure to gonadal hormones during early life influences the developmental trajectory of male and female animals.
-The methodologies have include human experimental, behavioural neuroendocrinology and meta-analytic techniques.
+The over-arching goal of our research has been to understand sex/gender differences, and similarities, in behaviour in humans and other animals by examining how evolutionary theory can shed light on gender differences in behaviour, how social and cultural factors influence human behaviour, and how exposure to gonadal hormones during early life influences developmental trajectories.
+The methodologies have include human questionnaire studies, behavioural neuroendocrinology techniques, and meta-analyses.

 Current research projects